ottenwbe/bosh-install/README.md

     rm -f terraform.zip
     ```

-1. Create a ```src/terraform.tfvars``` file in the src directory which includes your AWS Key and Secret Key
+1. Create a file ```terraform.tfvars``` in the src directory which includes your AWS access key and secret key

     ```bash
     cd src